gustavovaznet/app-intersoft/README.md

 # InterSoft
-Web application model I've been developing for the company I'm currently working for...
+This is just a simple web application model I've been developing for a small company that needs to organize and centralize it's information.
+This is a work in progress...

 ## Screenshots
 <table>